 6) Vitamin A Prevents Dry and Itchy Scalp

 All cells need vitamin A for growth.
 Including cells of hair follicles.
 Also, it assists in the production of sebum which is an oily substance that moisturizes the scalp and keeps hair healthy.
 Deficiency in Vitamin A leads to hair loss and dry and itchy scalp (itchy scalp is a side effect that you may experience after hair transplant).

 Some foods that are rich in Vitamin A are; Carrots, Sweet Potato, Beef Liver, Kale, Spinach, and Winter Squash.

 Things to Avoid After Hair Transplant

 The recovery time is as important as the operation.
 Although the hair transplant success rate is at least 90%, avoiding certain habits and unhealthy diets can increase this rate to 95%.

 Two more points you must be careful about are the cholesterol level and the blood supply to the hair.

 You should cut down the oil in your diet which decreases the LDT and increases HDT cholesterol.
 With balanced cholesterol levels, healing would become faster and better also makes sure you get good hair growth after the hair transplant surgery.

-If you are a smoker, try to decrease it as much as you can. blood supply is utterly lowered in a smoker’s body, hair and scalp as compared to a non-smoker.
-Also, the healing period is extended after hair transplant for the patients that smoke.
+If you are a smoker, try to decrease it as much as you can.
+Blood supply is utterly lowered in a smoker’s body, hair and scalp as compared to a non-smoker.
+Also, the healing period is extended after hair transplant for the patients who smoke.

 Overall, stay positive and live a healthy life by making healthy choices.
 These nutrition tips are not only for better hair but for generally better health.